outtalent-team/culture/our_people.md

 # 1. Truthfulness

-We want to operate in the world based on truth rather what is more comfortable to believe.
+We want to operate in the world based on truth rather than what is more comfortable to believe.
 We do our best to get to the truth and accept it even if it's very painful and costly.

 When asked a question by our ally, we commit to only communicating truth even if it's difficult for any of us.